Hither Green railway station

 Hither Green is a railway station located in Hither Green in the London Borough of Lewisham, south-east London.
 It is 7 mi 16 chain down the line from London Charing Cross and is situated between Lewisham and either Grove Park or Lee depending on the route.

 It is a busy commuter station with services to several London termini (Cannon Street, Charing Cross and London Bridge) and destinations to other parts of south-east London and the south-east of England (Orpington and Sevenoaks on the South Eastern Main Line, and Dartford and Gravesend on the Dartford Loop Line).

-It is in Travelcard Zone 3 and very close to Hither Green Traction Maintenance Depot (TMD), Grove Park Traction and Rolling Stock Maintenance Depot, and Grove Park Safety Training Centre.
+It is in London fare zone 3 and very close to Hither Green Traction Maintenance Depot (TMD), Grove Park Traction and Rolling Stock Maintenance Depot, and Grove Park Safety Training Centre.
 The station straddles the Prime Meridian, which is marked across the roof of the pedestrian tunnel forming the main entrance.

 The station and all trains are operated by Southeastern.